angeluray/MV-Searcher-CP/README.md

-# CAPSTONE MOVIES MV
+# MV Searcher

-Movies MV , search for any movie and show by name and add it to your like list.
-See all the details about the movies and it's realse time.
-Comment and interact with other users.
+MV Searcher is a JavaScript-based application styled by TailwindCSS and CSS3, that allows users to search for movies and shows by name through the search bar.
+Getting overall information, giving likes and dislikes, or making and seeing comments is possible due to the different API requests we make along the client-side interaction.

 ## Live Demo